-When buying a toilet, choosing the best shape of bowl for your home varies on your personal personal preferences.
+When buying a toilet, choosing the best shape of a bowl for your home varies on your personal personal preferences.
 Before purchasing, consider the amount of usable floor space you’d like in your bathroom.
 Another important factor is comfort.

 A round-shaped toilet usually measures anywhere from 25 to 28 inches.
 It gives you more room in a smaller space.
-If you’re bathroom is tight, this is the one for you.
+If your bathroom is tight, this is the one for you.
 This bowl shape also works well if you’re a more petite person or if your children are potty-training.

 3. Compact Elongated Toilets